-Get started by selecting your preferred method of tuning.. either by using the microphone on your computer or webcam, or using the "relative" method of simply matching the note we will play for you.
+Get started by selecting your preferred method of tuning.. either by using the microphone on your computer, or using the simply matching the note we will play for you.
 Please note that this tuner utilizes Flash for accuracy purposes.

 The tuning keys on the head of the guitar can be turned clockwise or counterclockwise to raise or lower the pitch of a string.
 Some guitars features three tuning keys on each side of the headstock.

 This is the most typical arrangement for acoustic guitars and many electric guitar designs such as the Les Paul or SG.
 In this case, turning the top three keys in a clockwise motion will lower the pitch.